Public Course Schedule

 Continuing Cortland Undergraduate and Graduate Students

 Summer and Fall 2015 web pre-registration time tickets begin on April 1.
 Summer 2015 web registration ends for all students on April 16 at 4pm.
 After April 16, summer registration continues through the first day of the session using the alternate registration process.
-The alternate registration form is available on the Registrar’s site and the Winter Session site.
+The alternate registration form is available on the Registrar’s site.
 Fall 2015 web registration closes for all students on July 30 at 4pm.

 - 100-199 courses are generally designed for freshmen but may be appropriate for sophomores, usually an introductory, survey, or first course taught in a sequence within a specific discipline.

 - 200-299 courses generally designed for sophomores but may be appropriate for freshmen, usually advancing in a progression as a second course which may require previous knowledge or training.